Welcome to COYOTE!

 Locally rooted journalism that combines nuanced coverage of the region's most urgent issues with some much-needed alt-weekly-style fun.
 Each week, you'll find stories covering news, culture, sports, food, music, and more.

-Plus, we're bringing back what you've been missing: A curated calendar of Bay Area concerts, art openings, food pop-ups, and events we're genuinely excited about.
-Remember the listings in the back of SF Weekly or the Bay Guardian?
-We're filling that gap.
+Plus, we're bringing back a big alt weekly feature: A curated weekly calendar of Bay Area concerts, art openings, food pop-ups, and events we're genuinely excited about.

 To make this work, we rely on our members.
 When you become a member for just $8/month (or $80/year), you get: